 Let’s spin this around the other way: only 1% of all participants who sign up for an MLM will earn a profit over the lifetime of their business with that company.

-The main reasons why a lot of people fail these MLM businesses models can have a lot to do with a lack of structure or true support.
+The main reason why a lot of people fail when using these MLM businesses models may have to do with a lack of structure or true support.

 Worst of all?